yadayada/acd_cli/README.md

     changes             list changes
 ```

-Please run ```./acd_cli.py --help``` to get a current list of the available actions and help on further arguments.
+Please run ```./acd_cli.py --help``` to get a current list of the available actions.
+You may also get a list of  further arguments and their order of an action by calling ``./acd_cli.py [action] --help``.

-You may provide any node argument as a 22 character ID or a UNIX-style path.
-Directories must always end with a forward slash '/'.
+You may provide most node arguments as a 22 character ID or a UNIX-style path.
+Trashed nodes' paths might not be able to be resolved correctly; use their ID instead.

 ##Usage example